 Facts you should know about labor and delivery

-- Every woman's experience is unique and below are typical guidelines that will help you understand what to expect.
+Every woman's experience is unique.
+Below are typical guidelines that will help you understand what to expect during labor and delivery.

-- Normal labor can begin a few weeks prior to the due date or up to 2 weeks afterwards.
+- Normal labor can begin three weeks prior to the anticipated due date up until two weeks afterwards.

 - There is no way to precisely predict when labor will begin.

 - In the first stage of labor the cervix dilates and effaces (thins out).
 Once contractions begin, they usually increase in strength, duration, and frequency.

 - The second stage of labor begins when the cervix is completely (i.e. 10 centimeters) dilated.
 It ends when, following expulsive efforts (pushing) by the mother, the infant is delivered.

 - During the third stage of labor, the placenta and membranes are delivered.

 - There are a number of methods for monitoring the fetus that may be used during labor.

 - Options for pain control during labor include breathing exercises, imagery, relaxation techniques, medications, and regional anesthesia.

 What are the early symptoms and signs of labor?